nidaakb/fototeca-uf1844-ironhack/README.md

 - The server will listen on the port specified in the `PORT` environment variable or on port 4000 by default.

 - The URL https://photo-gallery-n2i3.onrender.com/ allows you to access to the photo gallery hosted on Render.com.
-By entering this address into your browser, you can view and explore the Photo Gallery IronHack 2024 that has been deployed on this platform.
+By entering this address into your browser, you can see the photos, browse through them, and engage with the gallery's features.